Is weed legal in New Jersey?

-New Jersey medical marijuana patients may only consume cannabis in the privacy of their homes.
+Adults and medical marijuana patients in New Jersey may only consume cannabis in the privacy of their homes.
 Some dispensaries may have cannabis consumption areas for patients.
 Smoking medical marijuana falls under the same regulations as tobacco smoking in the Smoke-Free Air Act.

 Adults 21 and older can buy and possess up to 6 ounces (170 grams) of cannabis or 17 grams of hash.

 Patients are allowed to possess 3 ounces (85 grams) in a 30-day period.
 Patients who are terminally ill or in hospice care do not have a monthly limit.
 New Jersey patients and caregivers are not allowed to cultivate cannabis plants.

 Qualified New Jersey medical marijuana patients must register with the state patient registry to obtain a valid state-issued identification card from the Department of Health (NJDOH) Medicinal Marijuana Program.